The Fortress in Badaber: Plot

 Afghanistan, spring of 1985.
 A column of the Soviet servicemen near the border with Pakistan detects the Soviet soldier who is tied with barbed wire to the barrier by mujahideen, who using the proximity of the border, constantly make raids to the neighboring territory.
 In Pakistan, in the fortress of Badaber, under the leadership of American instructors, militants are being trained.
 There is a need of an operation in Pakistan to neutralize them.
 The Minister of Defense of the Soviet Union will give an order to get rid of the fortress only after conducting the reconnaissance operation.
 The responsible for this must be the General Kolesov.
 The contractor must be the captain of the Main Intelligence Directorate (GRU), Yuri Nikitin.
 Kolesov personally arrives at the house of Nikitin, outside Moscow, where Nikitin, suspended from operations, lives with his wife Svetlana.
 However, she does not want to let her husband go to Afghanistan.
 Under the instructions of the GRU, the scout, Yuri Nikitin, disguised as a slave, enters the Pakistan fortress of Badaber.
-Nikitin must collect evidence of the existence of a training center for mujaheddin under the leadership of the CIA, and then, he must to send a signal to the Russian commanders that they send missiles to blow the base.
+Nikitin must collect evidence of the existence of a training center for mujaheddin under the leadership of the CIA, and then, he must send a signal to the Russian commanders that they send missiles to blow the base.
 Yuri makes a few shots, but because of the threat to be declassified, he throws the camera at the last moment.
 Then, he meets the local goldsmith who shows Nikitin the Soviet soldier medallions, one of which belongs to Nikitin's best friend – Mikhail Kolesov, who is already considered to be missing in the Soviet Union.
-So, Nikitin understands that in the fortress there is a secret prisoners of war camp – the Soviet soldiers – who are kept and may suffer during the storming of Badaber.
+So, Nikitin understands that in the fortress there is a secret prisoner of war camp – the Soviet soldiers – who are kept and may suffer during the storming of Badaber.
 In this way, contrary to the original task of the GRU, the scout joins his compatriots.
 Nikitin goes into the fortress and sees on the territory of the fortress a group of Russian prisoners of war, among whom he recognizes his best friend Mikhail, the son of his commander, General Kolesov, who was considered missing for several years.
 Nikitin decided to stay and save the doomed to death the Russian soldiers.
 Once imprisoned, he inspires them to revolt.